 Can rats eat blueberries?
 Blueberries have long been considered a superfood.
 They’re packed with antioxidants and are rich in many vitamins and minerals.
 For humans, they’re one of the healthiest fruits you can eat.
 But does the same apply to rats?
 Rats are capable of eating many of the same foods that we humans eat, but not everything that’s good for us is also good for them.
-They have a very different digestive system and have different dietary needs.
+They have very different digestive systems and have different dietary needs.

 Therefore, it’s very important that whenever you’re about to feed something new to your pet rat you first check if they can actually eat it.
 Today I’m going to tell you everything you need to know about feeding blueberries to your pet rat.
 I will discuss whether this fruit is a good inclusion in their diet, what benefits rats can have from eating it, how to feed it to them, alternative fruits they can eat, and much more.

 If you were about to feed your rat some delicious blueberries, I’ve got good news for you.
 Rats can safely eat blueberries!
 These fruits are very rich in many important vitamins, minerals, and antioxidants.
 Studies have shown that regular consumption of blueberries is very beneficial for your rat’s health.
 At the same time, they’re very low in fat and calories, making them an excellent treat for your rat to enjoy.

 To learn everything you need to know about feeding these delicious berries to your furry friend, keep reading!